-- PR1: Performance by the firm of its obligations under the Senior Managers Regime, including implementation and oversight. - PR2: Performance by the firm of its obligations under the Certification Regime. - PR3: Performance by the firm of its obligations in respect of notifications and training of the Conduct Rules - PR4: Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime. - PR5: Responsibility for the firm's compliance with CASS. - PR6: Responsibility for management of the firm's risk management processes in the UK. - PR7: Responsibility for the firm's compliance with the UK regulatory system applicable to the firm. - PR8: Responsibility for the escalation of correspondence from the PRA, FCA and other regulators in respect of the firm to the governing body and/or the management body of the firm or, where appropriate, of the parent undertaking or holding company of the firm's group. - PR9: Responsibility for an AFM's value for money assessments, independent director representation and acting in investors' best interests (applicable only to AFMs and subject to consultation under CP17/18).
+- Performance by the firm of its obligations under the Senior Managers Regime, including implementation and oversight. - Performance by the firm of its obligations under the Certification Regime. - Performance by the firm of its obligations in respect the Conduct Rules for training and reporting. - Responsibility for the firm's policies and procedures for countering the risk that the firm might be used to further financial crime. - Responsibility for the firm's compliance with CASS. - Responsibility for management of the firm's risk management processes in the UK. - Responsibility for the firm's compliance with the UK regulatory system applicable to the firm. - Responsibility for the escalation of correspondence from the PRA, FCA and other regulators in respect of the firm to the governing body and/or the management body of the firm or, where appropriate, of the parent undertaking or holding company of the firm's group. - Responsibility for an AFM's value for money assessments, independent director representation and acting in investors' best interests (applicable only to AFMs).

-The FCA proposes the same scope of application for the Certification Regime and Conduct Rules as for EEA branches, covered above.
+The same scope of application applies for the Certification Regime and Conduct Rules as for EEA branches, covered above.